ansible-community/ansible-losangeles-meetup/README.rst

 ansible-montreal-meetup
 =======================

-This repository holds interesting data about the `Ansible Montreal`_ meetup.
+This repository holds interesting data about the `Ansible Los Angeles`_ meetup.
 It is inspired by the work of `keithresar`_ for the `Ansible Minneapolis`_ meetup.